Clinical presentation

 • endoscopic third ventriculostomy (ETV)

-• an endoscopic procedure that represents an alternative to EDV
+• an endoscopic procedure is an alternative to EDV

 • it comprises fenestrating the floor of the third ventricle (Lamina Terminalis Fenestration – LTF) and thus establishing a free flow of CSF from the ventricles to the site of resorption in the subarachnoid space

-• may reduce the rate of shunt-needed hydrocephalus, some authors remain suspicious of its effects and long-term outcomes [Tabibkhooei, 2020]
+• may reduce the rate of shunt-needed hydrocephalus, some authors remain skeptical about its effects and long-term outcomes [Tabibkhooei, 2020]

-• does not terminate or delay the fibrotic process of the leptomeninges and arachnoid granulations
+• does not stop or delay the fibrotic process of the leptomeninges and arachnoid granulations

 Non-resorptive hydrocephalus